Bifurcations and multistability in inducible three-gene toggle switch networks: Discussion

-While the baseline model demonstrates the utility of allosteric regulation as a tool for identifying the physical parameters driving expression in experimental data, the second half of the paper highlights how the mechanism by which allosteric regulation controls transcription factor activity can significantly alter the dynamics.
-We show this in a model for the three-gene toggle switch that allows for self-activation.
-Introducing activators that competitively bind to sites along the DNA does not affect the stable expression levels observed in the baseline model, but decreases the probability of transitioning from one stable state to another (without increased noise), placing stable states in deeper potential wells within the potential landscape.
+While the baseline model demonstrates the utility of allosteric regulation as a tool to identify the physical parameters driving expression in experimental data, the second half of our study uses self-activation to highlight how the mechanism by which allostery controls transcription factor activity can significantly alter dynamics.
+Introducing activators that competitively bind to sites along the DNA does not affect the stable expression levels observed in the baseline model, but decreases the probability of transitioning from one stable state to another by placing stable states in deeper potential wells within the potential landscape.
 When self-activation is sufficiently strong, or when activators and repressors bind non-exclusively along the DNA, it becomes possible for the system to stabilize while expressing more than one gene.
 Understanding the parameter conditions, including the ranges of effector concentrations, that allow different stable states to emerge is a useful tool for determining how cells tune activity to coordinate expression of multiple genes.

-We also find across several case studies with competitive and non-exclusive repressor/activator binding that the biological interpretation of the effector's role in regulation matters, whether an effector's binding determines activity regardless of function as a repressor or an activator, or whether it directly determines function.
-Considering first systems in which activators compete with repressors to bind along the DNA, changing the effector's role does not alter either the types of dynamic phases possible or the responses to increasing effector concentrations.
-In the case where the effector determines protein function, however, the effector concentrations at which bifurcations occur shift to higher values, and it becomes easier to transition out of an $\bar{R}_1$-dominant state and more difficult to transition out of an $\bar{R}_2$ or $\bar{R}_3$ dominant state.
-In the non-exclusive binding settings, our findings under the two interpretations of the effector reveal distinct differences in the types of phases observed across parameter space, as well as in the ranges of effector concentrations at which different types of stable points could be observed.
+We also find across several examples with competitive and non-exclusive repressor/activator binding that the biological interpretation of the effector's role in regulation matters, whether an effector's binding determines activity or whether it directly determines function as a repressor or an activator.
+Considering systems in which activators compete with repressors to bind along the DNA, changing the effector's role does not alter either the types of dynamic phases possible or the system's response to increasing effector concentrations.
+In the case where the effector determines protein function, however, the effector concentrations at which bifurcations occur shift to higher values, and it becomes easier to transition out of an $\bar{R}_1$-dominant state and more difficult to transition out of an $\bar{R}_2$ or $\bar{R}_3$-dominant state.
+In non-exclusive binding settings, we find that the two interpretations of effector activity reveal distinct differences in the types of phases observed across parameter space, as well as in the ranges of effector concentrations at which different types of stable points are observed.